OpenJKSoftware/gOdoo/README.md

 This repository is the base source for the Python package [godoo-cli](https://pypi.org/project/godoo-cli/) and serves as an all batteries included development environment.

+This is the source repository for `gOdoo`.
+If you want to use `gOdoo` please refer to [./docker/Dockerfile](./docker/Dockerfile) and modify it to install godoo using Pip.

 Made Possible by: [WEMPE Elektronic GmbH](https://wetech.de)

 # gOdoo-cli